Groceries and Supplies

 The Rodeo Grocery Store and Cafe is open for breakfast and lunch 8:00AM to 3:00PM.
 Groceries are available 8:30AM to 6:00PM.
 Closed Sunday.
 Lots of old timers in there on a regular basis to shoot the bull with.
 Fun place!!
 575-557-2295

 There are no service stations in Portal or Rodeo.
-A gas station has reopened at Road Forks, but at this time we are unsure of its hours of operation.
-It is advisable to fill your tank at Lordsburg (coming from the east), San Simon (coming from the west) or Douglas (coming fom the south).
+It is advisable to fill your tank at Lordsburg (coming from the east), San Simon (coming from the west) or Douglas (coming from the south).

 Daylight Savings Time